shohinsan/sjsu_cmpe_131/alpha/Specification.md

 ### Alternate Sequences
 - System displays error.
 - System asks to use a valid key.
-- System prompts users to mark down some notes.
+- System prompts {User} to mark down some notes.

 ### Alternate Trigger
 ### Alternate Postconditions
-- No notes on the flash card to markdown.
+- There is no notes on the Flashcard to Markdown

 ---

 ### 9. Convert Markdown to PDF